-China is currently responsible for 28% of the world’s GHG emissions and has been a major contributor to increasing global emission levels over the past several years.
-A major source of those emissions is China’s hunger for coal, providing affordable, reliable power generation across the country.
+China is currently responsible for 28% of the world’s GHG emissions and has been a significant contributor to increasing global emission levels over the past several years.
+A primary source of those emissions is China’s hunger for coal, a source of energy that provides reliable power generation across the country.

 Canadian LNG has often been touted as a solution to decrease global GHG emissions by displacing coal-fired power generation in China with that of natural gas.

 A recent collaborative study called Greenhouse-gas emissions of Canadian liquefied natural gas for use in China: Comparison and synthesis of three independent life cycle assessments confirms the strong case for exporting Canadian LNG to China.

 Research groups from Stanford University (SU, USA), the University of British Columbia (UBC, Canada) and the University of Calgary (UC, Canada) conducted three independent LCAs of the same planned LNG supply chain from Canada to China.

 They found that Canadian LNG to China for power and heat generation, when compared with coal, could accomplish a 34-62% reduction in CO2 emissions per unit of electricity generated.

 • Coal dominates China’s energy use in most sectors.
 By the end of 2015, coal accounted for roughly 59% of the nation’s total generation capacity